Ravenna/llmsTxtGenerator/content/collections/pages/seattle-wa-website-development.md

           -
             type: text
             text: 'At Ravena, we pride ourselves on delivering high-quality websites that are optimized for speed, performance, and user experience.
 We use the latest web development technologies to ensure your website is responsive, mobile-friendly, and optimized for search engines.'
+      -
+        type: blockquote
+        content:
+          -
+            type: paragraph
+            attrs:
+              class: null
+            content:
+              -
+                type: text
+                text: "Ravenna did an amazing job and took the time to learn about our company mission so that our website would be not only aesthetically pleasing but also highly effective.
+They were very flexible and accommodating\_with our schedule and gave thorough weekly reports to keep us updated on progress.
+We will definitely use Ravenna again for future needs!"
+      -
+        type: paragraph
+        attrs:
+          class: null
     content_width: three-quarters
     type: full_width
     enabled: true